-When the lampascioni are almost cooked, add the tomatoes, seeded and cut into strips, to the pan, season with salt, add the eggs beaten separately with the grated Pecorino, level the mixture with a spatula and let it set for 4-5 minutes; flip the frittata and cook it for the same time on the other side
+When the lampascioni are almost cooked, add to the pan the tomatoes, seeded and cut into strips, season with salt, add the eggs beaten separately with the grated Pecorino, level the mixture with a spatula and let it set for 4-5 minutes; flip the frittata and cook it for the same time on the other side

 Serve it hot